Halesowen Abbey: Foundation and early years

-The acceptance of the abbot of Welbeck Abbey in Nottinghamshire as the father abbot of Halesowen, and its basis in a colonisation from that abbey on 6 May 1218, suggest a reason for the delayed formal foundation of the abbey.
+The acceptance of the abbot of Welbeck Abbey in Nottinghamshire as the father abbot of Halesowen, and its basis in a colonisation from that abbey on 6 May 1218, suggests a reason for the delayed formal foundation of the abbey.
 King John's confirmatory charter of 1215 had implied that there was already a Premonstratensian community at Halesowen, although it did not mention where the canons had come from.
-If there was an early Premonstratensian settlement of the site by 1215, it seems that a further colonisation from Welbeck was needed to bring the numbers up to the requisite level.
-Certainly substantial building work was being carried out in 1218, as Peter des Roches received a royal grant of £17 3s.
-4d. to meet the costs of it.
-Although the exact date of the foundation is nowhere stated, it is likely that Halesowen was consecrated on the Feast of the Assumption in 1218, early in the reign of Henry III.
+If there was an early Premonstratensian settlement at the site by 1215, it seems that further colonisation from Welbeck was needed to bring the numbers up to the requisite level.
+Certainly, substantial building work was underway in 1218, as Peter des Roches received a royal grant of £17 3s.
+4d. to meet its costs.
+Although the exact date of the foundation is nowhere stated, Halesowen was likely consecrated on the Feast of the Assumption in 1218, early in the reign of Henry III.

 Building and possibly rebuilding continued for some years, as early in 1223 Brian de Lisle was instructed to have made for the bishop sixty copula de cablecio from the royal Forest of Kinver for the "refurbishment of his church of Hales."
-Evidently the matter was considered important, as a second set of more detailed instructions were issued to Brian on 23 May, raising the possibility of buying the items ready-made.
+Evidently, the matter was considered important, as a second set of more detailed instructions was issued to Brian on 23 May, raising the possibility of buying the items ready-made.
 Although the Victoria County History account mentions the grant, it does not explain what the items actually were.
 Copula de cablecio suggests some sort of couplings or ties, possibly rafters, joists or other structural members.
-In connection with the grant of wood, instructions were also issued to Brian on 5 June to procure for the abbey, with minimal damage to the woodland, sufficient wood for four fires to melt lead, indicating that roof work was under way: rather than a repair, this was perhaps lead covering to replace an earlier, temporary roof.
+In connection with the grant of wood, instructions were also issued to Brian on 5 June to procure for the abbey, with minimal damage to the woodland, sufficient wood for four fires to melt lead, indicating that roof work was underway: rather than a repair, this was perhaps lead covering to replace an earlier, temporary roof.

-The status and possessions of Halesowen Abbey were confirmed by a charter of Henry III on 5 April 1227.
-In particular the grant of the manor of Halesowen was reiterated and it was made clear that the abbey was answerable to the bishop of Winchester and his successors as patrons.
+A charter of Henry III confirmed the status and possessions of Halesowen Abbey on 5 April 1227.
+In particular, the grant of the manor of Halesowen was reiterated, and it was made clear that the abbey was answerable to the bishop of Winchester and his successors as patrons.